zxcv616/outscaled/core.md

 ## 🔒 Change Policy

-**DO NOT modify the model’s prediction, confidence, or reasoning logic without updating this document and notifying the team.**
+**DO NOT modify the model's prediction, confidence, or reasoning logic without updating this document and notifying the team.**

+**NEW**: The dual-layered signal architecture is now **core to the system** and must not be altered without approval.

 Use this doc as a source of truth for all prediction-related decisions.